Absynth-Vibe-Coding/Heart-Mula-Comfy-UI/README.md

 Huge benefit! now you can switch to int8 quality while still having fast gneration speed using the flash attention even on my 5060ti! <br>
 So means: using flash attn. the INT8 is now as fast as the INT4<br>

+Also tested without int and even that is now as fast using flash attention. <br>

 It detects if you have flash attn installed, else its using sdpa